alexanderlakiza/cs224/README.md

     * [task3.py](https://github.com/alexanderlakiza/cs224/blob/main/task3.py)
     * [task3_ui.py](https://github.com/alexanderlakiza/cs224/blob/main/task3_ui.py)

-4. __Partial Markup__
+4. __POS Tagging__
-    The aim of this task is to mark up parts of speech in the corpus.
-Then find unusual documents where a ratio of any part of speech differs by a value greater than two standard deviations.
+    The aim of this task is to tag parts of speech in the corpus, then find unusual documents where a ratio of any part of speech differs by a value greater than two standard deviations.
 Unusual documents are introduced in task4_stat.ipynb.
     The files of this task are:
     * [task4.py](https://github.com/alexanderlakiza/cs224/blob/main/task4.py)
     * [task4_stat.ipynb](https://github.com/alexanderlakiza/cs224/blob/main/task4_stat.ipynb)